bbgdzxng1/interlace-detection-test-patterns/README.md

 - The script contains almost no error checking of success.
 That is intentional to make the script readable & accessible.
 - The accuracy of FFmpeg's idet filter can be improved by using 'extractplanes=planes='y',idet' to focus on the y plane, since yuv420p may not have sufficient vertical resolution in the chroma planes to produce an accurate result
 - In theory, output files could be concatenated to produce a hybrid/mixed stream. "-seq_disp_ext:v 'always'" is specified to aid concatenation by always(?) writing a Sequence Display Extension,
 - Files are first generated as MPEG2-TS and remuxed to MKV.
-MPEG-TS is a more "broadcast" format, but MKV is included to mimic the output produced from MakeMKV DVD rip.
+MPEG-TS is a more "broadcast" format, but MKV is included to mimic the output produced from a MakeMKV DVD rip.

 ### DGPulldown
 - This script uses DGPulldown 1.0.11 by Donald A. Graft & others to generate the soft telecine test pattern.
 - Caveat: The dgpulldown 1.0.11-L (Linux/macOS) port has some build quirks on compilation on macOS.
-- dgpulldown generate a 3:2 pulldown pattern since 'repeatfields,idet' produces the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify alternate [ 23 | 32 | 2332 ] pulldown patterns.
+- dgpulldown generates a 3:2 pulldown pattern producing the same result as FFmpeg's 'pulldown=pattern=32' hard telecine.  dgpulldown does not offer an option to specify alternate [ 23 | 32 | 2332 ] pulldown patterns.
 Caveat: The pulldown pattern may also depend on the version of dgpulldown.

 #### TODO